vermont42/ProgrammaticLayout/README.md

 Here are some explanations of this file:

-// 0: This line is the "model" of the tab bar.
+// 0: This line is the model of the tab bar.
 This model could be fancier, perhaps a separate struct or class, but an array of tab names works fine in this app.

 // 1: This line creates the left-hand `UIViewController`, a `BreedBrowseVC`, and embeds it in a `UINavigationController`, which is necessary because the user will drill down from this screen to a `BreedDetailVC` for information about a specific cat breed.
 If you needed to customize `UINavigationController`'s behavior, you could use a subclass of that class.